Presentations

-These presentations go into detail about the background of the problem which this framework tries to solve.
+The below is a collection of publications and presentations about MirrorBrain.
+Most of the material goes into quite some detail about the background of the problem which this framework solves.

 A talk held at the Novell/SUSE premises in July 2008.
 The slides are available as PDF here, and a video as ogg file (480 MB).